 The Definition of Punishment

 Historically some people punished themselves in the name of their religion.
 They were devout and believed that punishment could illustrate their dedication to religious practice.
 Meanwhile, they were hurting themselves and others, and it was unsafe.
 They punished themselves in a self-sacrificial way.
-Flagellation is a devotional practice where people beat themselves with whips to purify themselves for Jesus.
-Some people understand driving away evil spirits from their bodies.
+Flagellation is a devotional practice where people beat themselves with whips to purify themselves.
+Some people understand it as driving away evil spirits from their bodies.
 It’s an act of cleansing themselves, but it’s also sadistic.
 Physical suffering also included floggings and other kinds of self-mutilation.
 In prehistoric times, people didn’t view these punishments are being cruel, but as a dedication to serving a higher power.
 Some of the punishments were people doling them out to others, while others were self-inflicted.
 They tended to be harsh, and typically unforgiving.

 Punishment Can Be Dangerous

 There are times when punishment can be dangerous or violent.
 It’s important to speak up if you feel that you’re being mistreated.
 Authority figures can impose abusive punishments, and you don’t have to tolerate being unfairly punished in the workplace or an academic environment.
-Just because someone has power doesn’t give them the right to hurt you.
+Just because someone has power, doesn’t give them the right to hurt you.
 If you feel that you’re the victim of unfair punishment or you’re in an abusive relationship where you are the victim of punishment, it’s important to seek help immediately.
-Don’t wait or the situation could escalate!
+Don’t wait because the situation could escalate!

-When you’re in a dangerous situation where you’re being punished, you can seek help.
+If you’re in a dangerous situation where you’re being punished, you can seek help.
 You don’t need to suffer if someone is abusing you.
 Abusive relationships are complicated to leave, but it’s possible if you work with a trained therapist.
 If you’ve been in an abusive relationship or are currently in one, a therapist can help provide you with resources and therapy.
 The counselors and therapists at BetterHelp are trained to help survivors of domestic violence.
 They will help you heal, so don’t be afraid to seek help and talk to one of the therapists in our network.